codenart/codenart.github.io/_posts/2-css/2017-08-24-css-1-getting-started.md

 - The left part is a `property` of the selected elements which we want to make change.
 - The right part is a `value` which we want to apply to the property.

-> Learning CSS is just about playing around with Selectors, Properties and Values.
+> Learning CSS is just about playing around with Selectors, Properties, and Values.
 > \_\_A simple & happy Mind

 ## Where to put CSS code?